Shadowfiend/sbt-resource-management/README.md

 differently in the face of production settings (we use this to enable relative_assets only when the environment is NOT production and to toggle the output style from between compressed and expanded).

+If the `awsS3Bucket` setting is not set, then the asset_domain environment variable is not set either.

 ## Bundles and compression